Run & Gun vs. Stay & PlayRun & Gun vs. Stay & Play

 Running and Gunning

-Craig Powers won the 2001 Wal-Mart FLW Tour event on Louisiana's Red River by keying on an area, but most of the time the Tennessee pro prefers running and gunning.
+Craig Powers won a tournament on Louisiana's Red River by keying on an area, but most of the time the Tennessee pro prefers running and gunning.
 "It just fits my style better," he says.
 "If I'm fishing shallow water and not getting bit, I know they are biting somewhere else."
 He believes covering a lot of water is also conducive to the types of lures he prefers to throw (jigs, shallow-running crankbaits and topwater lures).

 The seasons play a key role in Powers' strategy options.
 He prefers covering a lot of water throughout the spawning cycle in the spring and switches to fishing specific areas in the summer.
 "Pre-spawn fish are just moving up and down to feed and trying to get ready to move in on the beds," says Powers, who in this situation moves every 20 minutes if a spot fails to produce.